adigitalmonk/discordbot-framework/README.md

 |[NodeJS DotEnv](https://www.npmjs.com/package/dotenv)|Project designed for the purpose of loading configurations into projects|

 # Change Log
+## v1.4.0
+- Added new functionality to write custom message handlers/processors
+- Refactored how commands are processed using the custom handlers (command support can now be turned off if desired)

 ## v1.3.1
 - Updated the dependencies to account for an issue with NPM loading `uws`.
 - Fixed a small typo in the README, oops!